-IEP 112: Advanced Reading and Writing Skills
+IEP 041: Advanced Writing

-In this English language class, multilingual students in the intensive English program develop their reading and writing skills at an advanced level.
-These skills include reading academic texts from a variety of genres; using a variety of reading, writing, and vocabulary-building strategies; writing short essays; writing personal responses to literary texts; and building grammatical competence.
+In this course, multilingual students in the Intensive English Program develop their writing skills at an advanced level.
+These skills include writing 4-5 paragraph essays, including research essays; writing personal responses to authentic literary texts; and building grammatical competence.
 The course will help prepare students for regular entrance to the university.